CassavaShelf Life, Storage, and Spoilage Guide

 Pantry

-Store whole, unpeeled cassava in a cool, dark, dry, and well-ventilated place, away from direct sunlight and moisture.
-Do not store in plastic bags as this can trap moisture and promote spoilage.
+Store whole, unpeeled cassava in a cool, dark, dry, and well-ventilated area.
+Do not store in the refrigerator before peeling and cooking, as it can cause discoloration and hardening.

 Refrigerator

-Whole, unpeeled cassava is generally not recommended for refrigeration as it can develop chilling injury, harden, and spoil quickly.
-If peeled and cut, it can be stored submerged in water in an airtight container in the refrigerator for up to 1 week, changing the water daily.
+Whole, unpeeled cassava is generally not recommended for refrigeration as it can develop cold injury, browning, and hardening.
+If peeled and cut, store submerged in cold water in an airtight container and change water daily.

 Freezer